Contents

 A hand holding tweezers on an electric circuit

 There are several ways to build a homemade RF detector.
-These are some of the common mistakes to avoid when building a homegrown device.
+Avoid these common mistakes when building a homegrown device.

 Mistake 1: Not Waiting for the Glue to Completely Dry

-Impatience during the building process is counterproductive.
-Especially when applying glue when connecting the BNC connector to the brass tube.
+Impatience during the building process is counterproductive, especially when applying glue to connect the BNC connector to the brass tube.

 If you don’t give it enough time to dry, the glue can disrupt the proper functioning of the RF device you are trying to build.